LOADING DOCS: SEASON 9

-- Successful applicants must commit to the production timeline detailed above; including documentary completed by 10th of September for delivery to online.
+- Successful applicants must commit to the production timeline detailed above; including full delivery of all materials by 9 September 2022.

 ABOUT LOADING DOCS

-Over the four years of operation, 40 documentary shorts have been created achieving an audience of over 5 million views.
+Over the eight years of operation, 73 documentary shorts have been created, achieving an audience of over 17 million views.

-The documentaries are also free to embed and share via Vimeo, and are expected to achieve widespread domestic and international broadcast across online platforms, broadcast television, in-flight viewing and the big screen.
+The documentaries are free to embed and share via YouTube and Vimeo and are expected to achieve widespread domestic and international broadcast across online platforms, broadcast television and the big screen.